ZibingZhang/icloud-contacts/README.rst

 This project allows you to:

-- update contacts
+- create and update contacts
+- create and delete groups

 If the future, I would like te support:

-- creating and deleting contacts
+- deleting contacts
-- creating and deleting groups
 - adding and removing users from groups

 Motivation